bitovi/academy/src/technology-consulting/5-communication.md

 Once you’ve identified a communication breakdown, the next step is to realign and restore clarity.
 Here are practical strategies to help you achieve this.

-**Addressing misunderstandings directly: acknowledge when communication has broken down and take steps to clarify:** When you recognize that something isn’t clear, address it head-on.
+**Acknowledge when communication has broken down and take steps to clarify:** When you recognize that something isn’t clear, address it head-on.
 For example, if you realize there’s been a misunderstanding in a project meeting, you might say, “I noticed some confusion around the next steps.
 Let’s take a moment to clarify what we need to do.”
 Acknowledging the issue directly can prevent further confusion and shows that you’re proactive in resolving it.

-**Adjusting your communication approach: if the initial method didn’t work, try a different medium (e.g., switch from email to a call) or modify your language:** If your message wasn’t clear the first time, consider changing how you communicate.
+**If the initial method didn’t work, try a different medium (e.g., switch from email to a call) or modify your language:** If your message wasn’t clear the first time, consider changing how you communicate.
 For instance, if an email didn’t convey the urgency of a task, a quick phone call or video chat might be more effective.
 Similarly, if you’re using technical terms that might not be familiar to the recipient, try simplifying your language.

-**Restating and reinforcing key messages: use repetition and summary to emphasize critical points:** To ensure that your main points are understood, don’t hesitate to restate them in different ways.
+**Use repetition and summary to emphasize critical points:** To ensure that your main points are understood, don’t hesitate to restate them in different ways.
 Summarize the key takeaways at the end of a conversation or in a follow-up email.
 For example, after a meeting, you might send a summary email that outlines the decisions made and the next steps, reinforcing what was discussed.

-**Achieving alignment by summarizing the other person’s perspective accurately: confirm you’ve understood their position and make sure both parties are on the same page:** One effective way to avoid misunderstandings is to restate what the other person has said in your own words.
+**Confirm you’ve understood their position and make sure both parties are on the same page:** One effective way to avoid misunderstandings is to restate what the other person has said in your own words.
 This technique, often called “mirroring,” helps confirm that you’ve understood their perspective correctly.
 For example, you might say, “Just to make sure we’re aligned, I understand that you’re concerned about the project timeline because of X, Y, and Z — does that sound right?”

-**Seeking input and collaboration: involve others in finding a solution to the communication breakdown, fostering a collaborative approach to resolving issues:** When communication issues arise, invite others to help resolve them.
+**Involve others in finding a solution to the communication breakdown, fostering a collaborative approach to resolving issues:** When communication issues arise, invite others to help resolve them.
 This might involve brainstorming solutions together or getting feedback on how to improve communication moving forward.
 For example, if there’s a recurring issue with how tasks are assigned, you might work with the team to create a more streamlined process.

-**Using tools and frameworks to aid communication: leverage templates, checklists, or visual aids to structure your communication more effectively:** Sometimes, a structured approach can help prevent misunderstandings.
+**Leverage templates, checklists, or visual aids to structure your communication more effectively:** Sometimes, a structured approach can help prevent misunderstandings.
 Tools like templates, checklists, or visual aids can make your communication clearer.
 For instance, using a project management tool with clearly defined tasks and deadlines can help ensure everyone is on the same page.

 Tips and techniques: